Unified Combatant Commands

 5) U.S. Indo-Pacific Command (Founded 1947) –

-U.S. Pacific Command (USPACOM) oversees an area of responsibility stretching from the
+U.S. Pacific Command (PACOM) oversees an area of responsibility stretching from the

 waters of the U.S. west coast to the western border of India, and from